agilepro/epiconsciousness/docs/Atheism/meaning-of-life.md

 Some Christian have this odd belief that atheists have no meaning in their lives.
 I don't really understand the source of this belief, except of course the Christians tell each other this over and over until they believe it.
 I was wondering, well is that true?

-So I asked some atheists:  What gives you life meaning?
+So I asked some atheists:  What gives your life meaning?

-Did I get a bunch of responses saying that life has no meaning, that it is empty, devoid of joy.
+Did I get a bunch of responses saying that __life has no meaning__?
+That it is __empty, devoid of joy__?
 No I most certainly didn't.
 Here is a list of different responses I got from people who self proclaimed to be atheists:

 **Fellow atheists: what would you say gives your life meaning?**